Liberator (album)

-Liberator is the ninth studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 14 June 1993 by Virgin.
+Liberator is the ninth studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 14 June 1993 by Virgin.
 Recorded by OMD frontman Andy McCluskey along with musicians enlisted for the multi-million selling Sugar Tax (1991), the album ventures further into the dance-pop style explored by its predecessor.

 Following the success of Sugar Tax, OMD staged a UK tour of large venues in support of Liberator, with Gary Numan as the opening act.
 The record did not match the popularity of its forebear, peaking at number 14 on the UK Albums Chart and selling almost half a million copies by mid-1996.
-It spawned three singles; lead single "Stand Above Me" and follow-up "Dream of Me" were Top 25 entries on the UK Singles Chart.
+It spawned three singles; lead single "Stand Above Me" and follow-up "Dream of Me" were Top 25 entries on the UK singles chart.

 Reviews of Liberator were mixed.
-McCluskey later dismissed the record, calling it "busy and messy".
+McCluskey has been critical of the record, calling it "busy and messy".

 Background

 Liberator treads further into the dance-pop style explored by multi-million selling predecessor Sugar Tax (1991), and embraces techno and house influences.
 It was recorded at The Pink Museum and The Ministry in Liverpool.
 Following the success of Sugar Tax, OMD staged a UK tour of large venues in support of Liberator, with Gary Numan as the opening act.

 The second single, "Dream of Me (Based on Love's Theme)", uses a sample from the instrumental piece "Love's Theme", originally released in 1973 by Barry White's Love Unlimited Orchestra.
 OMD co-founder Paul Humphreys, who had left the group in 1989, is credited as co-writer of third single "Everyday", which dates to 1987.
 "Sunday Morning" is a cover of a Velvet Underground song, originally featured on The Velvet Underground & Nico (1967).

 "Heaven Is" was first performed live by OMD in September 1983, prior to the release of the following year's Junk Culture.
 The track did not make that album, nor The Pacific Age (1986), for which it was heavily considered.
 The final Liberator version contains some lyrical variations, such as the name of the pornographic actress Christy Canyon as opposed to newsreader Selina Scott in the 1983 version.

 Liberator's title track was not completed in time for the album release.
 It was eventually included in the Souvenir 40th anniversary retrospective boxset in 2019, featuring on a CD of previously unreleased material.
 The track was first released in September on digital and streaming platforms ahead of the boxset.
-It was a song that McCluskey had been trying to write for several years from the late 1980s to the mid 1990s.
+It was a song that McCluskey had been trying to write for several years from the late 1980s to the mid-1990s.
 The title inspiration comes from his love of WWII aircraft.
 There were several demo versions recorded, with the one released in 2019 being as close as the song got to the intended sound.

 The cover art originally featured a variation of the "bomber girl" nose cone art used on many B-24 Liberator planes.
 The final artwork was designed by Area, with photography by Stephane Sednaoui and Joseph Hunwick.